Business Strategy Highlights

 - Acquisition of additional properties in the Pastos Grandes region available from listed Lithium exploration companies looking to divest quality assets to stream line portfolio with a focus on production over exploration

-- HATCH Engineering engaged to design 1200tpa Lithium Carbonate Pilot Plant and Pond system to be built at Lobo Blanco.
+- Worley engaged to develop a Pre Economic Assessment to design Lithium Carbonate Pilot Plant and Pond system to be built at Pacha Project.